395t/coding-assignment-week-3-nln-1/README.md

 ## Summary

 ### Code Structure
 All of the code to reproduce our experiments can be found in `Nonlinear_Activation_and_Initalizations.ipynb`.
-This includes code to load any of the three datasets used in our experiments, network creation, and training functions and visualizations.
+This includes code to load any of the three datasets used in our experiments, network creation, training function and visualization of test results.

 ### Commands to Reproduce Experiments
 To run locally, create a virtual environment and install the libraries in requirements.txt using the following commands.
 Alternately, you can use Google Colab to directly run the code.